Investing in AI and Computer Vision

 The platform experience is designed to capture the full nature of the threat, giving users clear, actionable context for why ZeroFOX generated the alert and why it is important.
 For each Weapon Detection alert, for example, the offending content is displayed to immediately show the threat posed.
 Bounding boxes overlayed on analyzed images to show the type of object detected by our AI model with its associated confidence level, the score outputted by our AI model indicating the likelihood that the associated object is labeled correctly.
 Security teams can configure the threshold to alert within the policies page, giving them more control over when the rule alerts.
 Content text is displayed alongside the image to help users identify if there is a serious threat within the post associated with the image.

 For alerts associated with a specific protected location, ZeroFOX prominently displays the associated location so corporate security teams have necessary context.
 Location alerts display an interactive map, showing the protected location with radius, and specifically pinpoint where the content originated.
 This is particularly useful context during live events with large groups of people where the threat of violence or disturbance may be high.

-Like all the capabilities within ZeroFOX’s robust AI toolkit, weapon detection is a service available for use in other rules, including custom rules, and in conjunction with other AI services such as our negative sentiment classifier and optical character recognition (OCR).
-This gives businesses full flexibility to add the weapon detection tool to their larger security program or customize logic to suit individualized needs.
+Like all the capabilities within ZeroFOX’s robust AI toolkit, weapon and credit card detection are services available for use in other rules, including custom rules, and in conjunction with other AI services such as our negative sentiment classifier and optical character recognition (OCR).
+This gives businesses full flexibility to add the object detection tools to their larger security program or customize logic to suit individualized needs.